rezacsedu/Celonis_DS_Task/README.md

 In the above picture, 8 different types of gestures have been shown, where the dot denotes the start and the arrow the end of the gesture.

+#### Cleaning and restructuring
 The dataset had some unwanted files too, e.g., 1.txt containing information such as "4-9: precision(11), sample frequency(100)".
 However, according to above description, such files are unnecessary.
 Therefore, I removed them keeping all the files named "[somePrefix]repeatIndex.txt".
 Besides, I had to do some manual way of resturucturing the folders for gestures, gesture 1, ...., gesture 8, etc. My bad, perhaps that could be done in a automated way too.
 Anyway, sometimes we do things in a brute-force way!
 Even, I wrote another script for data download and extraction of .rar files.
 See [naive_data_prep.py]((https://github.com/rezacsedu/Celonis_DS_Task/blob/main/utils/naive_data_prep.py)) for more detail.
 After restructuring and removing unnecessary files, I created another .zip file where folders are stuructured as follows:

 <p align="center"><img src="imgs/struct.png?" width="600" height="300"></p>

+### Solution
+First, I implemented and trained a baseline logistic regression model on the feature extracted, which I evealuated on the test set w.r.t different performance metrics, confusion metric, and classification report.
+Then we compare it wioth sklearn-based logistic regression and a well-studied TimeSeriesForestClassifier from the SKTIME library.
+I'm really not expecting it to perform great because logistic regression is idelally not suitable for time series data.

+#### Task 1.1: Feature extraction

 ### Task 2: How to make a product ready ML software?
 As just training and evaluating a model is of no use unless it can be used as a web application, e.g., own website, cloud, or production ready environment.
 Therefore, we need to think how a model and its associated workflow/pipeline can be converted as a ML software product.